TEM #023: Long days, short years.

 “Education is the passport to the future, for tomorrow belongs to those who prepare for it today.” - Malcom X

-Get ready to apply in 2024.
+Get ready to apply this year.

 The best part about becoming a graduate student is celebrating TWO new years: January 1 and your first day of school. 📓